richardjmarini/TermDocumentMatrix/README.md

 ```

-If we manually examine those documents we'll find documents 0 and 15, the two highest rank documents, are indeed full French resturants.
-If we look at document 5 we'll see this an American cusine resturant and the document merley contains the word French in discussing how the Chef's broke with French conventions -- therefore it's the lowest ranked result of all documents containing the word French.
+If we manually examine those documents we'll find documents 0 and 15, the two highest rank documents, are indeed full French restaurants.
+If we look at document 5 we'll see this an American cuisine restaurant and the document mereley contains the word French in discussing how the Chef's broke with French conventions -- therefore it's the lowest ranked result of all documents containing the word French.

 ###More Complex Example:

 We can also search for documents "like" other documents.
 Lets use document 5 as our search criteria.
-If you recall document 5 is an American resturant but the document also contains the term French.
-By using the entire document as the query (and not just keywords as the simple example showed above) we can discern what "type" of restaurant document 5 is and implicily create a query to search for other documents "like" itself.
+If you recall document 5 is an American restaurant but the document also contains the term French.
+By using the entire document as the query (and not just keywords as the simple example showed above) we can discern what "type" of restaurant document 5 is and implicitly create a query to search for other documents "like" itself.
 Lets see what happens:
 ```
 $ cat ../documents/5.txt  | ./search.py
 Results: